-- 3.0 Objectives: (1) to determine whether projects seeking OPIC support can be implemented in accordance with this Policy and the Performance Standards; (2) to identify opportunities to avoid adverse impacts and, if impacts are unavoidable, to identify required mitigation and compensation; (3) to identify opportunities to improve environmental and social performance of projects seeking OPIC support; and (4) to establish OPIC-specific performance requirements for certain project sectors. - 3.1 Scope of Application: The requirements contained within Paragraphs 3.2-3.16 of this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries.
-The requirements in Paragraphs 3.18-3.34 of this section only apply to those projects in the relevant project sector.
+3.0 Objectives: (1) to determine whether projects seeking OPIC support can be implemented in accordance with this Policy and the Performance Standards; (2) to identify opportunities to avoid adversenegative impacts and, if impacts are unavoidable, to identify required mitigation and compensation; (3) to identify opportunities to improve environmental and social performance of projects seeking OPIC support; and (4) to establish OPIC-specific performance requirementsstandards for certain project sectors.

+3.1 Scope of Application: The requirements contained within Paragraphs 3.2 - 3.16 of this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries.
+The requirements in Paragraphs 3.18 - 3.34 of this section only apply to those projects in the relevant project sector.

-- 3.2 OPIC undertakes a review of an Applicant's Environmental and Social Management System ("ESMS," See Glossary) to determine whether the ESMS meets the requirements of Performance Standard 1 and whether environmental, health, safety and social aspects of a project can be effectively managed by an Applicant.
-The review will consider direct, indirect, induced, supply-chain related, regional, trans-boundary and cumulative environmental and social risks and impacts. - 3.3 OPIC confirms that the Applicant has undertaken Meaningful Consultation with Project Affected People within the defined Area of Influence. - 3.4 OPIC confirms that the identified set of policies and objectives for environmental and social performance are adequate to address identified environmental and social risks and impacts and are appropriate to the size and nature of the project activity.
-As necessary, OPIC will identify supplemental actions that are required to meet the Performance Standards, avoid adverse impacts or enhance environmental and social performance.
-OPIC will incorporate the Performance Standards that the project is required to meet, including project specific conditions and actions, in OPIC Agreements (See Glossary). - 3.5 In addition to the due diligence referenced in Paragraph 3.4, OPIC confirms with the U.S. Department of State (See Glossary) that a project may receive OPIC support based on a consultative Human Rights review.2 For consistency across U.S. Government agencies, OPIC relies on the guidance provided by the U.S. Department of State, the lead U.S. agency on Human Rights matters and determinations.
+3.2 OPIC undertakes a review of an Applicant's Environmental and Social Management System ("ESMS,"" (See Glossary))) to determine whether the ESMS meets the requirements of Performance Standard 1 and whether environmental, health, safety and social aspects of a project can be effectively managed by an Applicant.
+The review will consider direct, indirect, induced, supply-chain related, regional, trans-boundary and cumulative environmental and social risks and impacts.

+3.3 OPIC confirms that the Applicant has undertaken Meaningful Consultation (See Glossary) with Project Affected People within the defined Area of Influence that may be adversely affected by the project.

+3.4 OPIC confirms that the identified set of policies and objectives for environmental and social performance are adequate to address identified environmental and social risks and impacts and are appropriate to the size and nature of the project activity.
+As necessary, OPIC will identify supplemental actions that are required to meet the Performance Standards, avoid adversenegative impacts or enhance environmental and social performance.
+OPIC will incorporate the Performance Standards that the project is required to meet, including project specific conditions and actions, in OPIC Agreements (See Glossary).

-January 2017 Page 8
+3.5 OPIC confirms with the U.S. Department of State (See Glossary) that a project may receive OPIC support based on a consultative Human Rightshuman rights review.2 For consistency across U.S. Government agencies, OPIC relies on the guidance provided by the U.S. Department of State, the lead U.S. agency on Human Rightshuman rights matters and determinations.

-2 Pursuant to Section 239 (i) of the Foreign Assistance Act, OPIC must take into account in the conduct of its programs in a country, in consultation with the U.S. Department of State, all available information about observance of and respect for Human Rights and fundamental freedoms in such country and the effect the operation of such programs will have on Human Rights and fundamental freedoms in such country.
+2 Pursuant to Section 239 (i) of the Foreign Assistance Act, OPIC must take into account in the conduct of its programs in a country, in consultation with the U.S. Department of State, all available information about observance of and respect for Human Rightshuman rights and fundamental freedoms in such country and the effect the operation of such programs will have on Human Rightshuman rights and fundamental freedoms in such country.

-3.6 OPIC will decline support for a project when (1) a project is a Categorically Prohibited Project; (2) a project fails to address environmental and social issues in a satisfactory manner and cannot be expected to meet the requirements of the Performance Standards over a time frame considered reasonable and feasible; (3) residual impacts after mitigation are unacceptable; (4) a project does not comply with the host country's environmental and social laws or regulations; (5) a project does not respect Labor Rights; or (6) the U.S. Department of State advises that OPIC decline support for a project based on the consultative Human Rights review (See Paragraph 3.5 above).
+3.6 OPIC will decline support for a project when (1) a project is a Categorically Prohibited Project; (2) a project fails to address environmental and social issues in a satisfactory manner and cannot be expected to meet the requirements of the Performance Standards over a time frame considered reasonable and feasible; (3) residual impacts after mitigation are unacceptable; (4) a project does not comply with the host country's environmental and social laws or regulations; (5) a project does not respect Labor Rights; or (6) the U.S. Department of State advises that OPIC decline support for a project based on the consultative Human Rightshuman rights review (Seesee Paragraph 3.5 above).